7mind/izumi/doc/microsite/src/main/tut/idealingua/00_idealingua.md

 IdeaLingua is an RPC framework & Domain Modeling Language, it's purpose is to:

 * Share & publish APIs and data models in a common concise format
-* Create idiomatic API clients and servers for any programming language.
 * Allow remote calls to services given their public API definitions.
+* Create idiomatic API clients and servers for all programming languages – currently Scala, TypeScript, C# & Go.
+* Support frontend-to-backend and backend-to-frontend calls (ala push notifications, via `buzzer` definitions)
 * Abstract away details such as the network protocol or the serialization format.
-* Save users from the brittleness of REST.
+* Save developers from untyped and brittle REST.

 ## User Service Example